apache/spark/UPDATING.md

 #### Changes to import paths and names of GCP operators and hooks

 According to [AIP-21](https://cwiki.apache.org/confluence/display/AIRFLOW/AIP-21%3A+Changes+in+import+paths)
-operators related to Google Cloud Platform has been moved from contrib to core.
+operators related to Google Cloud has been moved from contrib to core.
 The following table shows changes in import paths.

 |                                                     Old path                                                     |                                                 New path                                                                     |